 The crumb on this cake is incredible, but even if it hadn’t been, you wouldn’t care.
-The cream cheese frosting and the gooey vanilla layer between the cake was decadent!
+The cream cheese frosting and the gooey vanilla layer between the cake were decadent!

 This little store is one of the best things in Hot Springs!